Teksta versija

 6) determine data validation and quality assessment methods;

-7) disseminate official statistics, by ensuring equal treatment of all users;
+7) disseminate official statistics, ensuring equal treatment of all users;

 8) ensure statistical confidentiality in accordance with the procedures laid down in this Law;

-9) within the field of its competence publish official statistics questionnaires in a way to be completed online thereof or ensure access to such questionnaires through the website thereof;
+9) within the field of its competence, publish on its website official statistics questionnaires in a form to be completed or ensure access to such questionnaires through its website;

-12) upon request of the Bureau provide the Bureau with the information regarding the production of official statistics within its field of competence, and also on the compliance with the requirements of Regulation No. 223/2209;
+12) upon request of the Bureau, provide the Bureau with information on the production of official statistics within its field of competence, and also on the compliance with the requirements of Regulation No. 223/2209;

 13) use statistical classifications established by national, European Union or international organisations for the production of official statistics;

-14) perform other duties laid down in this Law.
+14) fulfil other obligations laid down in this Law.

-(3) The statistical institution has the right to:
+(3) A statistical institution has the right to:

-1) provide private individuals with services related to development of statistics, data collection, processing, analysis and dissemination in accordance with the price list of paid services of the statistical institution;
+1) provide private individuals with services related to the development of statistics, data collection, processing, analysis and dissemination in accordance with the price list of the paid services of the statistical institution;

-2) upon request of a State institution provide services related to development of statistics, data collection, processing; analysis and dissemination that are not included in the Official Statistics Programme, and the production of which involves collection of data not included in the production of official statistics or requires additional data processing.
-The statistical institution shall provide such services, if the State institution compensates the provision costs thereof in the amount laid down by the Cabinet, unless it endangers proper performance of the functions of the statistical institution;
+2) upon request of a State authority, provide services related to the development of statistics, data collection, processing; analysis and dissemination that are not included in the Official Statistics Programme and the production of which involves the collection of data not obtained in the production of official statistics or requires additional data processing.
+The statistical institution shall provide such services, if the State authority compensates costs of heir provision in the amount specified by the Cabinet, unless it endangers proper performance of the functions of the statistical institution;

-(4) The Cabinet shall issue a Regulation laying down the amount of costs of provision of the services above-mentioned in Paragraph three, Clause 2 of this Section.
+(4) The Cabinet shall issue regulations specifying the amount of costs of the provision of the services referred to in Paragraph three, Clause 2 of this Section.

 Section 8.
 Competence of the Bureau